San Diego Hit-and-Run Motorcycle Accident Lawyers

 Hit-and-Run Elements

 According to Section 20002 of the California Vehicle Code, there are specific elements a prosecutor must show to convict a driver of a misdemeanor hit-and-run offense.
-The elements of California misdemeanor hit-and-run are:
+The elements of a California misdemeanor hit-and-run are:

 • The driver was involved in a road accident while operating a vehicle.

-• The driver knew that the crash caused property damage, bodily injury, or death, or the nature of the collision might have caused substantial damage to someone’s property or that another person suffered an injury or was killed.
+• The driver knew that the crash caused property damage, bodily injury, or death, or the nature of the collision might have caused substantial damage to someone’s property, or that another person suffered an injury or was killed.

 • The driver intentionally failed to stop their vehicle immediately and offer aid and exchange information required by law to the other parties involved in the accident.

 A driver intentionally leaves the scene of an accident when they drive away without trying to render aid or give their information.
 The driver does not need to intend to violate the law or act for selfish gains.
-The sole act of leaving the scene puts the driver in violation of section 20002 of the California Vehicle Code, therefore resulting in a misdemeanor hit-and-run charge.
+The sole act of leaving the scene puts the driver in violation of section 20002 of the California Vehicle Code, resulting in a misdemeanor hit-and-run charge.

 Additionally, a hit-and-run offender can still face charges even if they partially fulfill their legal duties.
 For example, if the driver immediately stopped their vehicle but did not provide their identification details, they can still be charged with a hit-and-run offense.
 On the other hand, when determining if hit-and-run charges should be applied, the prosecutor will take into consideration if the driver fled the accident but returned to provide their identification details to the parties involved.